Join Our Mission to Promote Student Success

 Bugen family history in Bisbee dates to 1907, when George’s father Chris arrived from Yugoslavia.
 A World War I veteran, he married Mamie Milutinovich, ran the Bugen Brothers Grocery, and had three children – Bette, Sam and George.
 The boys served in the Korean War.
 Members of the family were active in various professional, civic and social circles.
 All were members of the St. Stephen Serbian Orthodox Church.
 In 2012, George, the last remaining member of the family, made a gift valued at some $1.2 million to the Cochise College Foundation in support of capital improvements at the Sierra Vista Campus.
 At the time, it was the largest recorded gift received in support of Cochise College.

 Denise studied journalism and worked as a reporter and editor before taking her first community college position in the district development office at Ivy Tech State College, now Ivy Tech Community College of Indiana.
 After two years handling newsletters, special events and award programs, she joined Cochise College as public information officer in 2001.
 She became executive director of the Cochise College Foundation in 2007.
 In 2009, her role expanded to executive director of the Office of External Affairs, which handles fundraising, marketing and communications for Cochise College.
 Denise has implemented consistent public and donor communications, planned the college’s 50th anniversary celebrations in 2014-2015, and serves on the college Grants Committee.
 She is a member of CASE website (Council for Advancement and Support of Education) and currently serves on the District VII Communications Committee.
+She also serves on the boards of the Cochise County Fair Association and the Bisbee Council on the Arts & Humanities.

 Rose graduated from Douglas High School and studied for a year at Cochise College before pursuing a secretarial certificate at Chaparral Career College in Tucson.
 After working as a teller for Pima Savings & Loan Association, she joined Cochise College in 1988.
 She worked first in human resources, then with the vice president for administration, before joining the foundation.